Why is there so much congestion?

 Alternatives advanced from Phase 1 will be further evaluated along with those developed during Phase 2.
 WSDOT and other stakeholders will evaluate proposed revisions to interchanges and document them in an Interchange Justification Report (IJR).
 The alternative analysis will be conducted in 2014 along with initiation of the environmental studies and documentation.

 In January 2014, WSDOT conducted an origin-destination study.
 The origin-destination study will better identify the nature of local trips and regional traffic on and near Interstate 5 between Center Drive and Gravelly Lake Drive.

 Why are studies needed?

-The planning study will result in an Interchange Justification Report (IJR), a study required by federal law used to justify revisions to highway interchanges.
+The planning study will result in an IJR, which is a study required by federal law used to justify revisions to highway interchanges.
 The IJR documents the design of the preferred alternative, the planning process, the evaluation of considered alternatives, and the support and justification for requesting an access revision.
 With the results from the report, project stakeholders can take action to implement the preferred solutions.

-- a developed I-5 corridor plan from Center Drive to Gravelly Lake Road
+- A developed I-5 corridor plan from Center Drive to Gravelly Lake Drive.

 What is happening in the mean time?